Antiracist Development Group for White Leaders

 You can read about a few important reasons on our blog, but don’t just take our word for it.
 Check out what participants are saying:

-“The facilitators held us with learning that build up both our knowledge and putting anti-racism into action.
-As a leader a non-profit, the framework got to the core of several white supremacy topics and how to disrupt them.”
+“The facilitators held us with learning that built up both our knowledge and our ability to take action.
+As a non-profit leader, the framework got to the core of how to disrupt white supremacy in my work.”

 “I got a new perspective on anti-racism work generally, possible approaches, the breadth and depth of available materials for the undertaking—in short, how much I don’t know.”